AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 # Neural Networks

 The previous chapter covers the design and implementation of an individual neuron.
 This chapter builds upon the effort initiated in previous chapters by connecting multiple neurons.
-We provide a complete implementation of a neural network and a backpropagation algorithm, which bring us at the core of the book.
+We provide a complete implementation of a neural network and a backpropagation algorithm, which bring us at the core of the first part of the book.

 ## General architecture